 - Scripts must be possible (in the determination of the Film & Media Arts faculty) to make on a low budget with a 10-14 day shoot.

 - Scripts must be shootable within 300 miles of Dallas.
-This does not require that the shoot be based in Dallas (the 2011-13 SFP All the Wrong Friends, for instance, was shot on the Oklahoma/Texas border) but scripts should not require locations farther than a few hours away.
+This does not require that the shoot be based in Dallas (the 2015-17 SFP Elsewhere, TX, for instance, was shot in Nacogdoches, TX, about three hours from Dallas) but scripts should not require locations farther than a few hours away.
 Entirely Dallas-based shoots (Legacy, the 2013-15 SFP, was shot entirely around Dallas) are fine as well.